Native American Languages

 Genealogical information and assistance from the Pleasant Point Passamaquoddy Tribe.

 Information, links, and messageboards for Passamaquoddys and other Indians of Maine.

 Native American Nations: Passamaquoddy:

 Message board for tracing Passamaquoddy lineage.

 Native American Genealogy:

-Direction for those seeking Passamaquoddy and other American Indian ancestors.
+Direction for people trying to find Passamaquoddy and other American Indian ancestors.

 Books for sale on the Passamaquoddy

 Our organization earns a commission from any book bought through these links

 Autobiography of Passamaquoddy storyteller Allen Sockabasin, discussing his people's history and traditions.